Guillemdb/FractalAI/README.md

  Reinforcement Learning into a supervised problem.

  The algorithm proposes a new approach to model the exploration vs exploitation dilemma, while maintaining control over any aspect of the behavior of the Agent.
+This algorithm can be applied to sampling both discrete and continuous state spaces.

 ## Quick start